Rajeshwari-Rudra/apache_beam-python/README.md

 - Streaming data pipelines : These pipelines handles millions of events at scale in real time.
 - Apache Beam SDK(Software Development Kit) for python provides access to the Apache Beam capabilities using Python Programming Language.
 - Using Apache Beam SDK one can build a program that defines the pipeline.

+## Beam programming model are:

+- PCollection: represents a collection of data, which could be bounded or unbounded in size.
+- PTransform: represents a computation that transforms input PCollections into output PCollections.
+- Pipeline: manages a directed acyclic graph of PTransforms and PCollections that is ready for execution.
+- PipelineRunner: specifies where and how the pipeline should execute.

+## google colaboratory
+- Colab is a Python development environment that runs in the browser using Google Cloud.

 ## Roles and Responsibilities
 - Raju Nooka - Ascending order